KongThePirate/todo/README.md

 `make` to compile it

-`make install` to install the file to /usr/bin (you'll need root privileges to run with sudo/doas)
+`make install` to install the file to /usr/bin (you'll need root privileges so it run with sudo/doas)

 `make clean` to remove any binaries in the source folder and residual data (this will clear all your todo lists)